webpack-contrib/webpack-hot-middleware/README.md

 When the client receives a message, it will check to see if the local code is up to date.
 If it isn't up to date, it will trigger webpack hot module reloading.

+## Troubleshooting

+### Use on browsers without EventSource

+If you want to use this module with browsers that don't support eventsource, you'll need to use a [polyfill](https://libraries.io/search?platforms=NPM&q=eventsource+polyfill).
+See [issue #11](https://github.com/glenjamin/webpack-hot-middleware/issues/11)

+### Not receiving updates in client when using Gzip

+This is because gzip generally buffers the response, but the Server Sent Events event-stream expects to be able to send data to the client immediately.
+You should make sure gzipping isn't being applied to the event-stream.
+See [issue #10](https://github.com/glenjamin/webpack-hot-middleware/issues/10).

+### Use with auto-restarting servers

+This module expects to remain running while you make changes to your webpack bundle, if you use a process manager like nodemon then you will likely see very slow changes on the client side.
+If you want to reload the server component, either use a separate process, or find a way to reload your server routes without restarting the whole process.

 ## License

 Copyright 2015 Glen Mailer.